-"She just gave me the paper for you... but if it's not her number, then it would be really weird thing for her to do," I said and flashed him my most innocent of smiles.
+"She just gave me the paper for you... but if it's not her number, then it would be a really weird thing for her to do," I said and flashed him my most innocent of smiles.

 "So she wants me to call her then?"
 John smiled timidly back at me, with expressions of hope, excitement and maybe also some fear flickering rapidly across his face.

 "She didn't say specifically, but I presume so.
-I mean, it would be rather weird to give you her number if she didn't want you to call, and she seems like a nice normal girl to me."
+I mean, it would be rather odd to give you her number if she didn't want you to call, and she seems like a nice normal girl to me."